Are You Making These Dog Training Mistakes?

 Generalising Training too soon.

 Training your dog to sit, stay, or come when called at home, might be successful.
-However, this does not mean he will do the same in a different environment, or under distraction.
+However, this does not mean they will do the same in a different environment, or under distraction.
 Yes, it is really important to begin training new behaviours in a quiet and familiar environment.
-However, once he understands, slowly introduce distractions.
+However, once they understand in this environment – slowly introduce distractions and move to different locations.

-Eventually, you can be reasonably sure he will do as you ask, in all sorts of situations.
+Eventually, you can be reasonably sure your dog will do as you ask, in all sorts of situations.
 But always make sure you gradually increase distractions.
 Once your dog is reliably coming back when called at home, don’t jump to trying it while your dog is playing with others in the park – grade distractions up slowly.
+Trying to run before you can walk, is another one of those classic dog training mistakes – one which even seasoned dog trainers don’t always get right.

 Repeating Requests.